anas-rabhi/twitter-analyzer/README.md

 ## Getting started

-To run this app you must your Token (provided by [twitter](https://developer.twitter.com/en/docs/twitter-api) ) key inside *credentials.py* file.
+To run this app enter your Token key inside *credentials.py* file (ask for it: [twitter API](https://developer.twitter.com/en/docs/twitter-api).

 Shell command to run the app :
 ````shell